javierportillar/JsExercises/19_checkStr-subSt/readme.txt

-Checking if word begins and ends with a character
+Checking if word contains certain character with includes and with function loop